rosskk/uhclubhub.github.io/index.md

 The goal of Milestone 1 was to create mockup HTML pages for the various pages that will be a part of UH Club Hub.

+Milestone 1 consisted of 10 issues, and was managed via the [uhclubhub GitHub Project M1](https://github.com/uhclubhub/uhclubhub/projects/1)

 ### Landing Page
 ![alt text](https://github.com/uhclubhub/uhclubhub.github.io/raw/master/images/landing-page.png "Landing Page")